trevor-finnegan/Image-Formation/README.md

 * **Noise only**:      $MSE=0.035122$  $RMSE=0.187410$  $PSNR=14.54 dB$
 * **Noise + quant.**:  $MSE=0.040842$  $RMSE=0.202094$  $PSNR=13.89 dB$

 These metrics provide a scale we can use to interpret error: lower MSE/RMSE or higher PSNR means the processed signal stays closer to the reference.
-In real imaging systems, the same tradeoffs appear: dark environments raise noise variance, and using a lower bit sensor adds rounding error (but requires storing less data).